It’s efficient, effective and always the right size

 How do I know my money gets to where I want it to go?

-Please read the details on each organization's site before making your donation so you know where it is going and the impact it will have.
+Please read the details on each organization's website before making your donation so you know where it is going and the impact it will have.

 Can I know who the individual refugee or family is?
 Can I meet them?